-12.6 Over-Rate Penalties
+12.5 Over-Rate Penalties

-All sides are expected to be in position to bowl the first ball of the last of their 20 overs within 1 hr 15 minutes playing time.
-In the event of them failing to do so, one fewer fieldsman shall be permitted outside the fielding restriction area in 28.1.3 than would normally be the case in the Powerplay in progress at the time.
+All sides are expected to be in position to bowl the first ball of their final over by the scheduled or rescheduled cessation time for the innings.
+In the event of them failing to do so, as an over-rate penalty, one fewer fielder shall be permitted outside the fielding restriction area in 28.1.3 than would normally be the case for the remaining deliveries.
 All penalties in this regard will be imposed immediately the ball first becomes dead after the scheduled or re-scheduled cessation time for the innings.